 - Adjika.

-This webinar may also be viewed on the VDH YouTube channel.
+The webinar can also be viewed on the VDH YouTube channel.

 These resource provide information to child care providers about lead, lead safety in child care and early education settings, and a sample communication plan for informing parents and caregivers about lead hazard testing at your child care location.